raspberrypilearning/chameleon-lights/en/step_3.md

 --- task ---

 **Test**: Click Run and test your code.
 You should see the empty water droplet appear when you slide the `humidity` value to below `40`.

+**Debug:** Check your code matches the examples above.
+Check that you have used colons `:` where needed.

 ![A short animation showing the humidity slider being scrolled to the left and the image on the SenseHAT changing to an empty water droplet.](images/humidity-low.gif){:width="300px"}